TTS v3.0.0

 Testing ULPs

-What to do then when writing an unit test that handles floating points number ?
+What to do then when writing a unit test that handles floating-point numbers?
 You basically have three cases :

-The value you compare must be equal by design.
-In this case, use [**`TTS_EQUAL`**](reference.html#tts_equal)
+• The value you compare must be equal by design.
+In this case, use TTS_EQUAL to state your intent clearly.
+One such case is, for example, functions that construct a floating-point value bitwise.

-Take extreme care to not overestimate the value of ULP measures.
-Some classical algorithms may ends up with hundreds of ULPs but still be meaningful.
+Take extreme care not overestimate the value of ULP measures.
+Some classical algorithms may produce hundreds of ULPs but remain meaningful.